Arca (album): Background

 On 28 February 2016, Ghersi announced via Instagram that her new album would be titled Reverie and was almost finished, although on 22 February 2017, she announced that the album would in fact be self-titled Arca.
 She explained in an interview for i-D magazine that she didn't want the album to be eponymous, it's more that every other name felt wrong: "I went through a whole year of trying different names, they all felt foreign.
 But because I use my singing voice in a way that I've never done before, it didn't feel unnatural to call it Arca."

 The use of her voice on the new album was inspired by collaborator and friend, Björk: I don't know if I would've ever sung on this record if it weren't for Björk.
 We were in the car together and I had been singing for fun and she turned to me very casually and asked me if I'd ever considered singing on my music.
 I just dismissed it.
 But then I took her very seriously because I respect her so profoundly as a vocalist.
 She gave me so much guidance, so I really want to celebrate that when I talk about the record.
 It was a big deal.
 She was so nurturing throughout the whole process and I don't know if I would've been so brave to do this without her as a friend.
-Ghersi explained her reasoning for singing in Spanish as it was the language she learned to process emotion with, the language of her upbringing that her parents "fought and divorced in".
+Ghersi explained her reasoning for singing in Spanish as it being the language she learned to process emotion with and the language of her upbringing that her parents "fought and divorced in".
 She said it became much more natural for her to manifest certain things that were very private and very intimate in Spanish.

 Ghersi said the lyrics on the album are "all recent and all – except for one song – improvised" and that she "never sat down and wrote a word and then changed it to a better word," further stating: "I recorded lots and lots of melodies and lyrics, if they were pure enough I left them like that.
 I didn't let my critical mind interrupt the outpouring."
 Many songs include references to her influences, such as the lyrics of "Anoche", which reference Björk's 1995 song "I Miss You" and some of the lyrics of "Reverie" which are taken directly from the Venezuelan folk classic "Caballo Viejo", composed by Simón Díaz.